Wirecloud/mock-applicationmashup/README.md

 MashupPlatform Mock for WireCloud.
 =================================

-A javascript mocking library for [MashupPlatform API](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Application_Mashup_-_Wirecloud_-_User_and_Programmer_Guide#Javascript_API).
-This library aims to make testing WireCloud widgets in the browser or in phantomjs, as simple as possible.
+A JavaScript mock library for the Application Mashup's [Widget API](http://wirecloud.readthedocs.org/en/latest/widgetapi/widgetapi/).
+This library aims to make testing WireCloud widgets and operators as simple as possible (from browsers or using phantomjs).

 Installation
 --------